ItsLeMax/File-Mass-Renaming/README.md

 > [!CAUTION]
 > Make sure you do not choose a name and file extension that already exists in the same folder to prevent accidental overwrites.
 > This is usually a rare occurance and can be prevented by looking through the log that gets sent before confirming the process and the files.
+An update preventing this issue is planned.

 ## Requirements